ellysh/video-game-bots/InGameBots/example.md

 | Coordinate Y | 04FC04A0 | 4A0 | 2 | 47 12 | 4679 |
 | Experience | 04FC04A4 | 4A4 | 4 | 9E 36 FF 10 | 285161118 |

 All these parameters are underlined by the red color on the memory inspection screenshot.
 What new we have known about the character's parameters from this inspection?
-First of all, the size of the life value is equal to 2 bytes.
-It means, that you should specify the "2 Byte" item of the "Value Type" option on the main window of Cheat Engine, if you want to search the life value.
+First of all, the size of the life parameter is equal to 2 bytes.
+It means, that you should specify the "2 Byte" item of the "Value Type" option in the main window of Cheat Engine, if you want to search the life parameter.
 Also you can see, that some of the character's parameters have an [alignment](https://en.wikipedia.org/wiki/Data_structure_alignment), which is not equal to 4 byte.
-For example a mana value with 04FC0492 address.
-You can check with calculator that the 04FC0492 value is not divided to 4 without a remainder.
-It means, that you should unselect the "Fast Scan" check-box on the main window of Cheat Engine for searching this parameters.
-This is a screenshot of the correctly configured Cheat Engine's window for a future searching:
+For example, the mana parameter at the "04FC0492" address.
+You can check with calculator that the "04FC0492" value is not divided to 4 without a remainder.
+It means, that you should unselect the "Fast Scan" check-box in the main window of Cheat Engine for searching this parameters.
+This is a screenshot of the correctly configured Cheat Engine window for a future searching:

 ![Cheat Engine Configured](cheatengine-configured.png)

-Two changed options of searching are underlined by the red color on the screenshot.
-Now you can search a life value with Cheat Engine scanner, and the valid results will be found.
+Two changed options of a searching are underlined by the red color on the screenshot.
+Now you can search a life parameter with the Cheat Engine scanner, and the valid results will be found.

 You can see an "offset" column in the parameters table.
-Value in this column defines a parameter's offset from the begining of the character's object.
+Values in this column define a parameter's offsets from the begining of the character's object.
 Now we will discuss, how it is possible to find this object in the process memory.

 ### Object Searching